 Not sure if you’re comfortable doing any DIYs to the shirt but here’s a good one if it’s a t-shirt.

-try wearing the shirt with a vest (not tucked in)and pair it with denim shorts and tightsposted about 3 years ago
+try wearing the shirt with a vest (not tucked in)and pair it with denim shorts and tightsposted over 3 years ago

 Make Her Feel Welcome with Chic Points